realworldocaml/book/en/02-guided-tour.md

                | Segment of segment;;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can think of a variant as a way of combining different types as
-different possibilities.
-The `|` character separates the different
+The `|` character separates the different cases of the variant (the
-cases of the variant (the first `|` is optional), and each case has a
+first `|` is optional), and each case has a tag (like `Circle`, `Rect`
-tag (like `Circle`, `Rect` and `Segment`) to distinguish each case
+and `Segment`) to distinguish that case from the others.
+Here's how
-from the other.
-Here's how we might write a function for testing
+we might write a function for testing whether a point is in the
-whether a point is in the interior of one of a `shape list`.
+interior of one of a `shape list`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let is_inside_shape point shape =